ellldar/numpy/README.md

 ### Example
 To see more, just open the **`Rush - Part II`** file.
 GitHub will automatically load it and run it for you, which is really nice!!
 ![Example](example.png)

+P.S.
+I might have done everything completely wrong.
+It was my first time using Python for a project.